manuzzR/RNA-seqDownstreamDataProcessing/README.md

 # RNA-seqDownstreamDataProcessing
-Here, I have added a R file that i used during RNA-seq data analysis of crinium powellii.
-I used R for data analysis and generated volocano plot for differential gene expression and WGCNA analysis.
-I have added R code for those analysis here.
+Here, I have added file that i used during RNA-seq data analysis of crinium powellii.
+I used R programing laguages for data analysis to generated volocano plot for differential gene expression and WGCNA analysis.